metio/terraform-provider-k8s/docs/data-sources/argoproj_io_application_v1alpha1_manifest.md

 Required:

 - `destination` (Attributes) Destination is a reference to the target Kubernetes server and namespace (see [below for nested schema](#nestedatt--spec--destination))
-- `project` (String) Project is a reference to the project this application belongs to.
-The empty string means that application belongs to the 'default' project.
+- `project` (String) Project is a reference to the project this application belongs to.The empty string means that application belongs to the 'default' project.

 Optional:

 - `ignore_differences` (Attributes List) IgnoreDifferences is a list of resources and their fields which should be ignored during comparison (see [below for nested schema](#nestedatt--spec--ignore_differences))
 - `info` (Attributes List) Info contains a list of information (URLs, email addresses, and plain text) that relates to the application (see [below for nested schema](#nestedatt--spec--info))
-- `revision_history_limit` (Number) RevisionHistoryLimit limits the number of items kept in the application's revision history, which is used for informational purposes as well as for rollbacks to previous versions.
-This should only be changed in exceptional circumstances.
-Setting to zero will store no history.
-This will reduce storage used.
-Increasing will increase the space used to store the history, so we do not recommend increasing it.
-Default is 10.
+- `revision_history_limit` (Number) RevisionHistoryLimit limits the number of items kept in the application's revision history, which is used for informational purposes as well as for rollbacks to previous versions.This should only be changed in exceptional circumstances.Setting to zero will store no history.
+This will reduce storage used.Increasing will increase the space used to store the history, so we do not recommend increasing it.Default is 10.
 - `source` (Attributes) Source is a reference to the location of the application's manifests or chart (see [below for nested schema](#nestedatt--spec--source))
 - `sources` (Attributes List) Sources is a reference to the location of the application's manifests or chart (see [below for nested schema](#nestedatt--spec--sources))
 - `sync_policy` (Attributes) SyncPolicy controls when and how a sync will be performed (see [below for nested schema](#nestedatt--spec--sync_policy))